crazcalm/Blog/content/post/laziness_saves_christmas.md

 To answer the original question ("How can you be lazy and build a Christmas gift?")

-### Answer: You can't.
+### Answer -- You can't.
 This post is not about me being lazy.
 It is about how I program in a lazy way...

 So, what is the programming problem that I am trying to solve in a lazy way?